Grade Assignment and Grade Point Average (GPA) (Policy)

 Responsibility: Provost and Vice President of Academic Affairs; Vice President of Student Affairs

-The following applies to all academic credit course offerings at Lake Michigan College.
+The following applies to all academic credit course offerings at Lake Michigan College (the College):

-Students who have completed all course requirements as defined by the instructor will be issued a final grade based upon the scale listed below.
+Students who have completed all course requirements as defined in the syllabus will be issued a final grade based upon the scale listed below.
 Final grades are posted to students’ official transcript of record as submitted by the instructor.

-See Registration Policy for information regarding Withdrawals (“W” grade).
-A “W” grade is not calculated in the GPA, but may affect completion rate for financial aid.
+See the Registration Policy for information regarding Withdrawals (“W” grade).
+A “W” grade is not calculated in the GPA but may affect completion rate for financial aid.
 See financial aid policies for more information.

 Mid-term grades do not affect the GPA and are not posted to the student’s official transcript of record.
 Mid-term grades are used to help faculty, staff, and students track student progress and success in each class, as well as allow efficiency in Financial Aid processing decisions.
 Student accounts will be reviewed upon mid-term grade submission and the Financial Aid Office and Academic Advising staff will be notified of failing grades, withdrawals, or otherwise insufficient grades.

-All grades are submitted via WaveLink by the instructor of record for the class.
-Exceptions are made only in extreme situation such as the hospitalization or death of the instructor, in which case the Registrar may collect and enter the grades and document the exception.
+All grades are submitted online via the employee portal by the instructor of record for the class.
+Exceptions are made only in extreme situations such as the hospitalization or death of the instructor, in which case the Registrar may collect and enter the grades and document the exception.

-Grade point average (GPA) is used to determine a student’s academic standing, financial aid eligibility (including grants, loans, and scholarships), eligibility for graduation, dean’s list and other academic awards, second-admit program entrance, and often for transfer to a four-year university for further study.
+GPA is used to determine a student’s academic standing, athletics eligibility, financial aid eligibility (including grants, loans, and scholarships), eligibility for graduation, dean’s list and other academic awards, second-admit program entrance, and often for transfer to a four-year institution for further study.

 Grade Scale and GPA Calculation